hlubenow/tinyadventure.c/adventure_movement/README.md

 If the direction doesn't lead to any room, "0" is stored in the array line (in the matrix).
 There are two examples "move_example.py" and "move_example.c" here, to show, how this can be done.

-Even more compact would be strings like "#C#E" using ASCII-values to store room numbers.
+Even more compact would be strings like "#C#E" using ASCII-values to store the room numbers.

 License is GNU GPL 3 (or above).